 Like AdventurePossible.com on Facebook.

-Are we saving and investing while we travel long term?
+Are we saving and investing while on our adventure? (in 2016)

-Short answer.
-Yes, we are saving and investing while on our adventure.
+Yes, we are saving and investing while on our adventures.

 We didn’t raid 401k’s to make this adventure happen.